Gyula Gáyer

 Gyula Gáyer (16 February 1883, in Kiscell, Hungary, Austria-Hungary – 13 June 1932, in Szombathely, Hungary) was a Hungarian botanist, lawyer, and judge.

-Biography

-Gáyer's early education was at Celldömölk.
-At the age of ten, he came to Szombathely, where he became a pupil of the Premonstratensian grammar school.
+His early education was at Celldömölk.
+At the age of ten, Gáyer came to Szombathely, where he became a pupil of the Premonstratensian grammar school.
 He finished high school in Budapest.
 From 1904, he continued his studies at the university in Cluj-Napoca, where he was called to the bar in 1907.
 From 1914 onward he was a judge.

 Botanical work

 He described several species and subspecies, including several subspecies of Aconitum napellus.